-Sexual Violence awareness and prevention training is mandatory for all incoming students (freshmen and transfer students), and new employees.
+Sexual Violence awareness and prevention training is available to all incoming students (freshmen and transfer students), and new employees on the NICC Canvas orientation pages.

 NICC utilizes varied teaching methods that include research-informed and evidence-based curricula with multiple learning opportunities.
 This ensures that students and employees have several exposures to the training content in order to improve educational outcomes.
-The methods include written materials, online compliance training, videos, peer education, and inperson education and training sessions.
+The methods include written materials, online compliance training, videos, peer education, and in-person education and training sessions.